balaranjan/High-throughput-LMTO/README.md

 ### Install your package with dependencies sourced from pip

+The package requires TB-LMTO program installed and its path added to the system's PATH variable.

 It's simple.
 The only command required is the following:

 ```bash
 pip install -e .
 ```

+### Install TB-LMTO-ASA and `htlmto` via docker container.

+If you have the lmto source code (not shared in this repository) and want to setup a docker container, you may use the provided docker file.

+To setup the docker container,

+1. Install docker, if you haven't already
+2. Clone or download this repository
+3. Copy the TB-LMTO-ASA source code (in `.tar.gz` archive format) and rename it as `source.tar.gz`
+4. In a terminal window, `cd` into `High-throughput-LMTO`
+5. Type `docker build -t YOUR_CONTAINER_NAME .`
+6. To share files between your host (the computer where container is installed) and the container, make a directory
+7. To launch the container with file sharing, type `docker run --user lmto --cpus=2.0 -it --mount type=bind,source=/path/to/directory_created_in_step_6_,target=/home/lmto/lmto_calculations YOUR_CONTAINER_NAME`

 ## Verify your package has been installed